 Applicants must have the internal capacity for sex- and gender-based analysis where appropriate and the Foundation encourages a gender balance in team leadership and team composition.

-Foundation maintains separate files for each grant applicant in which all correspondence and other information is retained.
+The Foundation maintains separate files for each grant applicant in which all correspondence and other information is retained.

 All grant applications are evaluated by experts both internally and externally and, if recommended for progression, are subject to review and oversight at various levels of leadership within Foundation’s structure, including its Science Oversight Committee, Board of Directors, and legal team.
 Included in the evaluation is a review of the Applicant’s ability to appropriately administer the grant.

-All Grant Applicants are advised of the outcome of their applications in accordance with the dates and timelines announced within the call for proposals.
+All grant applicants are advised of the outcome of their applications in accordance with the dates and timelines announced within the call for proposals.

-Grant Applicants selected for further consideration will be contacted to develop the parameters of the proposal.
+Grant applicants selected for further consideration will be contacted to develop the parameters of the proposal.

-The terms and conditions of all grants awarded under this process are memorialized in a formal Grant Agreement.
+The terms and conditions of all grants awarded under this process are memorialized in a formal grant agreement.

 Foundation maintains a Conflict of Interest Policy which can be found in Article VIII of Foundation’s Bylaws.